brady691213/ApiGen/src/CodeGeneration/README.md

 - TASKT: Check all optional params - remove where uncertain.\
 - TASKT: Proofread MD and XML documentation.

+- TASKT: Move app specific CodeDom functions into `Application` namespace then make CodeDom functions more generic.
+- TASKT: StatementModel and BuildCodeStatement.
+- TASKT: Get `Type` without needing a reference and `typeof` etc.
 - TASKT: Store real file paths in project and solution models and use models as types for Result.
 - TASKT: Compiler suggestion at `CodeExpression[] parameters = ParameterBuilder.ModelsToExpressions(paramModels);`
 - TASKT: Use facade models more.